linpengcheng/PurefunctionPipelineDataflow/README.md

   weak compiler conditions.

 - In the "warehouse/workshop model",
-  the workshop is an orderly and high-speed ray.
+  the workshop is an orderly and high-speed ray (pipeline).
   The warehouse scheduling function performs dynamic planning and unified scheduling for all workshops and resources,